Electrostatics in semiconducting devices I : The Pure Electrostatics Self Consistent Approximation: Adjusting the pinch-off phase diagram to experimental data

 where ${s_{\rm mid}(x)}$, ${s_{\rm side}(x)}$, ${s_{\rm off}(x)}$, ${s_{\rm sc}(x)}$ and ${s_{\rm dop}(x)}$ are functions to be determined.
 Each function can be obtained from a single call to the linear solver.
-In other words we can get the full parametric dependance of $n(x)$ with respect to the input parameters.
-An example of the ${s_{\rm mid}(x)}$ set of functions is given in Fig.\ref{fig:full_metal_limit}.
-The frontiers of the Pinch-off phase diagram that connect region A to another region can be obtained directly from Eq.(\ref{eq:PEA_region_A}).
+For instance to obtain ${s_{\rm mid}(x)}$, one sets $V_{\rm middle}= 1$ and all the other voltages and densities to zero (the other functions are obtained similarly).
+By construction, the linearity of the problem guarantees that the linear combination Eq.\eqref{eq:PEA_region_A} gives the full solution in region A. This is convenient because we can get the full parametric dependence of $n(x)$ with respect to all the input parameters, hence can easily predict the boundaries of region A. An example of the ${s_{\rm mid}(x)}$ set of functions is given in Fig.\ref{fig:full_metal_limit}.
+The frontiers of the pinch-off phase diagram that connect region A to another region can be obtained directly from Eq.(\ref{eq:PEA_region_A}).
 The frontier $W_{\rm middle}$ between region A and D is given from $n(x=x_{\rm middle}\equiv 0) = 0$, which translates into

 Similarly, the frontier $W_{\rm side}$ between region A and region C is given from $n(x=x_{\rm side}\equiv -585nm) = 0$ in Eq.(\ref{eq:PEA_region_A}).
 If these frontiers are known experimentally, we directly obtain a set of linear constraints on the microscopic parameters that facilitate the fitting of the model to the experiments.